 Garden incinerators are incredibly useful tools to have at your disposal.
-They are easy to use, quick and efficient in getting rid of a wide range of debris such as leaves and cuttings.
+They are easy to use, quick and efficient at getting rid of a wide range of debris such as leaves, cuttings and other materials!

 Choosing to use an incinerator is not always a straightforward decision.
 There are some key considerations to make.
-Safety and efficiency are two key factors when it comes to purchasing and using an incinerator.
+Safety and efficiency are two key factors when it comes to purchasing the best incinerator for your garden waste.

 There are also other things to think about like your neighbours, incinerator location and what to put in your latest garden tool.
 To help you get the lowdown on garden incinerators, here’s our quick and easy guide to these handy garden additions: